Medical Imaging Services

 Painless and fairly quick, X-rays give you and your health care provider a look inside your body.
-They are a simple, noninvasive and quick way to help spot broken bones, foreign objects and even disease in certain parts of your body.
+They are a simple, non-invasive, and quick way to help spot broken bones, foreign objects, and even diseases in certain parts of your body.

 Dense and Soft Tissue - X-rays use a small amount of radiation to provide images of your body.
 As the radiation passes through, denser structures (like bones) block the radiation, while soft tissue (like the lungs) does not.
 A digital X-ray sensor captures the X-rays that pass through, leaving an image that can show abnormalities such as bone fractures, foreign objects, and pneumonia.

 While standard X-ray takes still images, fluoroscopy allows real-time imaging with live X-rays.
 At Bellingham Advanced Medical Imaging, we primarily use fluoroscopy when injecting contrast for patients receiving an MRI or CT scan, this procedure is known as arthrography.

 Bone Densitometry - also called dual-energy x-ray absorptiometry, DEXA, or DXA, is a type of radiology that uses a very small dose of ionizing radiation to produce pictures of the inside of the body, lower spine, and hips.
 Specifically, to measure bone loss.
 A DEXA scan is most commonly used in the diagnosis of osteoporosis as well as to assess an individual's risk for developing osteoporotic fractures.
 A DEXA scan is simple, quick, and noninvasive.
 It's the most commonly used standard method for diagnosing osteoporosis.